Can you believe it's already been a month since I joined the fantastic team over at daily.dev!

 This is not because I'm such a fantastic developer.
-It's because Ido and the team set up such an excellent initial system.
+Ido and the team set up such an excellent initial system.
 Their docs are super-advanced, and the development flow works.

-This made it possible to get started so quickly and develop a full-on feature in no-time.
+This made it possible to get started quickly and develop a full-on feature in no time.

 And throughout working for them, you quickly learn these kinds of jobs are not just development jobs.
 They are also advocacy jobs, writing documentation jobs, and being a user of the product jobs.

 And there is only one thing I can say about that: I love it!
 I've never had so much joy in doing my job.

 I was an advocate for the product long before even joining them.

 When a product works, you want.
 To give your honest opinion about it and let other people know how great it is.

 And how amazing is it to be able to work for them!

 With the above said, I must say I'm very humbled to be part of the team.
 I feel super privileged to be chosen as one of the team members.